tireddy2/pqc_uta/draft-ietf-uta-pqc-app.md

 Post-quantum certificates contain only a PQC public key and are signed using a post-quantum algorithm.
 They are suitable for deployments capable of fully embracing post-quantum cryptography.

-  * ML-DSA Certificates: Defined in {{!I-D.ietf-lamps-dilithium-certificates}}, these use the Module-Lattice Digital Signature Algorithm (ML-DSA). {{!I-D.ietf-tls-mldsa}} explains how ML-DSA is applied for authentication in TLS 1.3.
+  * ML-DSA Certificates: Defined in {{!RFC9881}}, these use the Module-Lattice Digital Signature Algorithm (ML-DSA). {{!I-D.ietf-tls-mldsa}} explains how ML-DSA is applied for authentication in TLS 1.3.
-  * SLH-DSA Certificates: Defined in {{!I-D.ietf-lamps-x509-slhdsa}}, these use the SLH-DSA algorithm.
+  * SLH-DSA Certificates: Defined in {{!RFC9909}}, these use the SLH-DSA algorithm.
 SLH-DSA is supported for use with TLS through registered SignatureScheme values in the IANA TLS Parameters registry.
 SLH-DSA produces significantly larger signatures than ML-DSA, which increases TLS handshake sizes, but it offers strong security properties and flexibility across multiple parameter variants.
 Its performance impact is typically negligible for long-lived TLS connections and large data transfers, particularly in low-loss network environments.
 An advantage of SLH-DSA is that it is used as a pure post-quantum signature algorithm and does not require a PQ/T hybrid composite.

 ## Hybrid (Composite) X.509 Certificates